-2007 Year in Review - Site Stats, RSS Subscribers, Blog Revenue .. - Digital Inspiration
+2007 Year in Review - Site Stats, RSS Subscribers, Blog Revenue ..

 9. Digital Inspiration now has over 4,500 articles, tips and tutorials.
 I am working on a solution to make it easier for readers to browse the archives.

-10. Finally, if you are on MyBlogLog and Facebook, please consider joining the Digital Inspiration community there.
+10. Finally, if you are on Facebook, please consider joining the Digital Inspiration community there.

 Thank you all for such a wonderful 2007.
 Going forward, what else would you like to see on Digital Inspiration.
 Always looking forward to your suggestions and comments.